Home

 OS grid ref:- SW 472 350

-Chysauster Iron Age VillageInhabited from around 100B.C to the third century A.D.
-Chysauster Iron Age Village, near Penzance, was probably built by members of the ancient Celtic Dumnonii tribe, who then inhabited the area.
-The village has nine courtyard houses, with a further house lying just beyond.
+Chysauster Iron Age VillageInhabited from around 100B.C to the third century A.D., Chysauster Iron Age Village, at Gulval about 5 km to the north of Penzance, was probably built by members of the ancient Celtic Dumnonii tribe, who then inhabited the area.

 All similar in layout, a passage leads from the house entrances to an inner courtyard.
 Each dwelling has a main chamber with further chambers progressing from it.
 The roofs were probably composed of thatch and there is some evidence that they once possessed drains.
+Outside the main grouping of houses is another stone house, and there are the remains of several outlying buildings in the surrounding fields.

 Prehistoric Sites in Cornwall